nipo/nsl/lib/nsl_clocking/pll/index.rst

   fractional divisor on output 0, phase shift on every output), GW1N/GW2A parts map on the rPLL/PLL blocks (single output, no phase shift).

+* Intel Cyclone 10 LP, on the ALTPLL megafunction: five outputs off the post-scale counters, no phase shift.
+The solver settles the ratio of each output to the reference and proves a counter assignment for it exists; Quartus picks the counters that realize the ratio, which need not be the ones the mapping names.

 * Lattice ECP5, on EHXPLLL with CLKOP reserved for feedback: three user outputs on the CLKOS/CLKOS2/CLKOS3 dividers.
 Phase offsets